 News & Updates

-Covid 19 Traps for the Unwary: Consumers, Contracts and Cancellation Rights
+Covid 19 Traps: Consumers, Contracts and Cancellation Rights

 Consumer-facing businesses at the moment are having to consider a whole host of dilemmas due to Covid-19.

 Whether it is consumer customers seeking refunds or to delay or pull out of a contract, or business themselves being unable (at least for the duration of the lockdown) to deliver what the consumer is expecting by way of performance.

 However, one (albeit limited) advantage of many of these problems is that they are obvious because someone (consumer or business) is raising them.
 But what about the less obvious issues which might only surface after the lockdown?

 There are simple and technical matters which may catch some businesses out due to failure to comply with consumer legislation.
 Such failures can have significant consequences in terms of cancellation rights in particular.

 Numerous different pieces of legislation apply when dealing with consumers, but two of the most important in relation to cancellation and termination are: